-Tim Glenn is a veteran musician and vocalist based out of Colorado Springs, CO.
+Tim Glenn is a veteran musician, vocalist and songwriter based out of Colorado Springs, Colorado.
 His music career started in a dorm room at Howard Payne University in Brownwood, TX and has branched over three decades throughout Texas, Tennessee and Colorado.

 Tim also serves as the lead vocalist for SofaKillers, a cover band that has been voted one of the top bands in Colorado Springs 11 out of the last 12 years.
 His vocal talents allow Tim to sing a variety of genres with the band, featuring songs from Journey, Def Leppard, Maroon 5, Styx, Toto, Van Halen and even country artists like Brooks & Dunn, Tim McGraw, Luke Bryan and Chris Stapleton.

 In 2004, Tim left his television news career after 13 years as a news anchor and producer.
 He received many accolades during his television career, including being named Best Male Anchor by the Colorado Springs Gazette in 2003, and Best News Team by the Colorado Broadcaster's Association, also in 2003.
 Tim has served as a host for several events for organizations like the Colorado Springs Down Syndrome Association, the Alzheimer's Foundation, The American Cancer Society of Colorado Springs, among others.
 He has also published dozens of magazine and online articles, serving as a ghost writer for other corporate executives and in his own name as well.

 Tim now serves as the Director of Global Public Relations and Public Affairs for Compassion International, a holistic child development ministry that serves over 2-million children in 27 developing countries.
 He and his wife Jennifer have two sons, Morgan and Grayson.
 They live in Colorado Springs, Colorado.